AlanLuu/lox-go/README.md

     - `a ** b`, which returns `a` raised to the power of `b`, where `a` and `b` are numbers
         - The exponent operator has higher precedence than any unary operators on the left, so `-a ** b` is equivalent to `-(a ** b)`.
     - `a << b` and `a >> b`, which returns a number representing the number `a` shifted by `b` bits to the left and right respectively.
-        - If `a` or `b` are decimal numbers, they are converted into whole numbers before the shift operation
+        - If `a` or `b` are floats, they are converted into integers before the shift operation
     - `~a`, which returns the bitwise NOT of the number `a`
     - `a & b`, `a | b`, and `a ^ b`, which returns the bitwise AND, OR, and XOR of two numbers `a` and `b` respectively.
-        - If `a` or `b` are decimal numbers, they are converted into whole numbers before the bitwise operation
+        - If `a` or `b` are floats, they are converted into integers before the bitwise operation
         - Unlike in C, the precedence of the bitwise operators is higher than the precedence of the comparison operators, so `a & b == value` is equivalent to `(a & b) == value`
 - Division by 0 results in `Infinity`, which uses Golang's `math.Inf()` under the hood
 - Performing a binary operation that isn't supported between two types results in `NaN`, which stands for "not-a-number", using Golang's `math.NaN()` under the hood
-- Booleans and `nil` are treated as numbers when performing arithmetic operations on them, with `true` and `false` being treated as `1` and `0` respectively, and `nil` being treated as `0`
+- Booleans and `nil` are treated as integers when performing arithmetic operations on them, with `true` and `false` being treated as `1` and `0` respectively, and `nil` being treated as `0`
 - Besides `false` and `nil`, the values `0`, `0.0`, `NaN`, and `""` are also falsy values
-- Binary, hexadecimal, and octal number literals are supported in this implementation of Lox
+- Binary, hexadecimal, and octal integer literals are supported in this implementation of Lox
     - Binary literals start with the prefix `0b`
     - Hexadecimal literals start with the prefix `0x`
     - Octal literals start with the prefix `0o`